An Overview: What Is Dependent Personality Disorder?

-Dependent personality disorder is one of 10 personality disorders recognized by the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), and it is estimated that it affects less than 1% of the U.S. population, per the Merck Manual.
+Dependent personality disorder is one of 10 personality disorders recognized by the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), estimated to affect 1% of the US population, per the Merck Manual.
 Individuals with dependent personality disorder (DPD) are often emotionally dependent on others and experience difficulty making decisions for themselves.
+These symptoms can lead to challenges in various areas of life, including at work and in personal relationships.

 Living with dependent personality disorder can be challenging